preritdas/cs-grader/README.md

 1. **Automated Grading**: Analyzes Java code using the o1-preview model and provides a detailed assessment.
 2. **Customizable Criteria**: Allows instructors to set specific grading requirements.
 3. **Detailed Feedback**: Offers insights on syntax, logic, runtime behavior, and code quality.
-5. **Flexible Scoring**: Supports variable maximum points and extra credit.
+4. **Flexible Scoring**: Supports variable maximum points and extra credit.
+5. **Batch Processing**: CLI interface for efficient processing of multiple submissions.
+6. **Brightspace Integration**: Tools for collecting and organizing submissions from Brightspace.

 ## How It Works